ithllc/ARGOS_Proof_of_Concept/docs/planning/coding_agent_implementation_plans/fix_voice_and_streaming_plan.md

 - **Backend:** Create a new WebSocket endpoint `/ws/events` in `main.py`.
 This endpoint will subscribe to the Redis `agent:activity` channel and stream all messages to connected clients.
 - **Frontend:**
     - Update `AgentStatus.jsx` to connect to `/ws/events` and display a real-time log of agent activities.
+    - Rename `AgentStatus.jsx` to `AgentStatus.tsx` to support TypeScript syntax.
     - Integrate `<AgentStatus />` into `App.tsx` so it is visible alongside the Voice and Chat interfaces.
     - (Optional) Update `VoiceHandler` to also forward transcription events to the frontend via the existing voice WebSocket for immediate feedback.

+### 3. Verification
+- Instruct the coding agent to perform syntax verification by running the build command locally before deployment.
+- **Important:** To avoid polluting the local codebase, the verification step must clean up the `build` directory immediately after running.

 ## Step-by-Step Implementation Plan